freeh4cker/masa/doc/source/user_guide.rst

 Displays the freedivers emails who are eligible to participate at VLG fosse the 30th June of 2021

 :code:`masa --fosse 2021-06-30`

+Displays the freedivers emails who are in *ligne 1* and are eligible to participate at VLG fosse the 30th June of 2021

+:code:`masa --fosse 2021-06-30 --l1`

 The available options are listed bellow
 .. raw::